 Which Partner Programs are recommended by the Computer Science faculty?

 Computer Science majors who wish to study off campus do not necessarily need to study computer science while they are away.
 Those who choose to study computer science abroad may want to consider the following programs recommended by the Computer Science faculty.
 Alternatively, students who can complete their computer science credits at Whitman may choose from among the college’s numerous Partner Programs worldwide that offer cultural or linguistic immersion in another country.

 - DIS Copenhagen (Denmark)

-- IES: University College London (UCL) (England)
+- IES: Queen Mary, University of London (England)

-- IFSA-Butler: University of Melbourne (Australia)
+- IFSA: University of Melbourne Partnership (Australia)

 Students interested in Off-Campus Studies should attend an OCS First Step meeting in the fall of their second year, discuss their interests with their major adviser, and schedule an appointment with an OCS adviser.